What is the Power BI Desktop?

 We will load the data.
 To know more about transform data, please go through the Power Query module.
 It uses the same data source and walks step by step on how to transform your data.

-Once the data loads into the PBID, you will see all the three tables on the right side.
+Once the data loads into the PBID, you will see all three tables on the right side.
 Since we fetched our data from Excel, you will also see three icons on the left.

 Report Canvas — this is where we will create various visuals